 Current list of China approved bovine embryo and semen collection and production facilities – Jan.
 2015 until 2018.

 As of Jan.
-12, 2015, China has banned the importation of all poultry from the entire Untied States.
+12, 2015, China has banned the importation of all poultry and pet birds from the entire United States.

 As of May 21, 2014, China has banned the importation of all poultry from the state of California.

 As of January 28/February 17, 2013, China has banned the importation of all poultry from the state of New York.

 As of July 22, 2013, China has banned the importation of all poultry from the states of Arkansas and Wisconsin.